Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Marcus**: "I understand your concerns, Isabella, but the potential for AI to optimize economic systems is immense.
 We need to embrace this change rather than fear it."

 **Isabella**: "But at what cost?
 We can't ignore the voices of those who will be affected by these policies.
 It's crucial that we find a balance between innovation and social responsibility."

+**Isabella**: "We have a responsibility to ensure that our policies uplift everyone, not just the privileged.
+If we ignore the marginalized, we are failing our society."

+**Marcus**: "And we need to protect our future.
+If we don't act decisively, we risk everything we've built."

+**Isabella**: "But at what cost?
+We can't sacrifice our values for the sake of progress."

 *Isabella reflects on her motivations, feeling the weight of her responsibility to advocate for those who might be overlooked in the pursuit of progress.*